Fallback Calculation Chains

 Pipeline Routing & Event Decoupling

-The following implementation demonstrates a memory-efficient, error-resilient fallback chain with explicit reconciliation tagging.
+The following implementation is a memory-efficient, error-resilient chain with explicit reconciliation tagging.
 It uses bounded state, fixed-point arithmetic, and structured logging suitable for high-throughput transit pipelines.
+Note that the money path never touches float, the idempotency key is derived rather than supplied, and failure routes to a deterministic tier rather than crashing the consumer thread.

 import hashlib